Dmrudik/rsschool-cv/cv.md

 ## *Junior Frontend Developer*

 ## *About Me*
 ### I'm 35 years old.
-But this doesn't mean that I am old:) I'm young and think that Frontend is waiting for me.
+But this doesn't mean that I am old:) I'm young and think that Frontend is waiting for me!))
+I am a programmer with skills, who had been sitting for a long time in comfort but was dissatisfied with the lack of development.
+At the moment soaking up tons of material on web development from various sources with great eagerness, thirsty for practice and further self- development.

 ***